siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000 Preface.md

 things to interact, they must share a substrate.

 If a wide mesh and grains of sand appear not to interact, the sand falls through the mesh.
-But this appearance is a matter of scale and geometry.
-If you wanted the mesh and the sand to truly interact - to push, deform, heat, bind - they would have to share a substrate.
+If you want the mesh and the sand to interact, they must share a common characteristic that can be mutually affected.
 You could not get any effect from something made of a fundamentally different kind of being.

 This is not a theorem.
 It is a precondition for any physics at all.
 If